 “Based on the what we’ve seen in the market and the insights we have around consumers, we strongly believe that now is the perfect opportunity to put alcohol at the very heart of your food offering,” he told those attending on Zoom.

-It’s up the restaurant to see that premium adult drinks can be chosen for every food occasion such as pre-, during- and post-meal as an increment to the customer’s usual choice.
+It’s up to the restaurant to see that premium adult drinks can be chosen for every food occasion such as pre-, during- and post-meal as an increment to the customer’s usual choice.

 Having the right drink pairing for the right type of occasion can enhance your customer experience and drive sales, he stated.